• Skip to primary navigation

 Jump to Recipe

 Grandma’s Lemon Custard Pie with Lemon Curd Topping is a creamy lightly lemon custard pie with a nice tart lemon curd topping.
 And a pretty easy to make pie as well.
-This one is a keeper, just like Grandma said it would be!
+This dessert is a keeper, just like Grandma said it would be!

 a slice of lemon custard pie on a plate in front of the whole pie in the background.